Chengannur: Lok Sabha

 Chengannur is a part of the Mavelikara constituency which after demarcation extends from Changanassery in Kottayam district to Kottarakkara in Kollam district.
 Kodikunnil Suresh of the INC has been representing the Mavelikkara constituency since 2009.

 State Assembly

 Chengannur's assembly constituency (Number 110) is a part of the Mavelikkara (Lok Sabha constituency).
 The first speaker of the Kerala legislative assembly, Sankaranarayanan Thampi, was an MLA from Chengannur.
 K. K. Ramachandran Nair was the MLA from 2016 onwards.
-He died and was replaced in the by-elections conducted on 28 May 2018 by Saji Cheriyan of Left Democratic Front.
+He died and was replaced in the by-elections conducted on 28 May 2018 by Saji Cherian of Left Democratic Front.